Sukhumi District

-Sukhumi District is one of the districts of Abkhazia, One of Georgia’s two breakaway republics.
+Sukhumi District is one of the districts of Abkhazia, one of Georgia’s two breakaway republics.
 It corresponds to the eponymous Georgian municipality.
 Its capital is Sukhumi, the town by the same name, which is also the capital of entire Abkhazia.
 The population of the district is 11,531 according to the 2011 census.
-The city of Sukhumi is a separate administrative entity with more than 60,000 inhabitants.
+The city of Sukhumi is a separate administrative entity with 62,914 inhabitants.

 Demographics

 According to the 2011 Census, Sukhumi District had a population of 11,531: